IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 - Steadily aim the camera at the subject.

 - A flashing green indicator will appear on the LCD or viewfinder, and your camera will focus automatically.

 - The indicator will stop if your camera is already focused on the subject and ready to take the picture.

 - If your device has Monitoring AF setting, set it to allow your device to focus even if you don't hold the shutter button halfway down.

 - Press the shutter button all the way down to take the picture.

-IMPORTANT: Do not move, bump or shake the camera while taking the picture.
+- Don't move, bump or shake the camera when you take a picture.

 - Review the picture.

 - If the steps above don't work, reset your camera to factory settings, then repeat the steps.